Illegal Gambling Defense Attorneys in Los Angeles

 - The game is open to members of the public.

 The legal team at Werksman Jackson & Quinn LLP is comprised of talented, experienced trial lawyers.
-If you are facing charges of illegal gambling, some of the defense strategies that could be employed include:
+If you are facing charges of illegal gambling in Los Angeles, some of the defense strategies that could be employed include:

 - You were not involved in a banking or percentage game: Games can sometimes appear to be banking or percentage games when, in fact, they aren’t.
 Proving this can result in the charges being dropped.